elger/PHP_CodeBrowser/README.markdown

 ### Hudson ###

-Have a look at the [standard template for Hudson jobs for PHP projects](http://github.com/sebastianbergmann/php-hudson-template) to see how PHP_CodeBrowser can be used together with Hudson.
+Have a look at the [standard template for Jenkins jobs for PHP projects](https://github.com/sebastianbergmann/php-jenkins-template) to see how PHP_CodeBrowser can be used together with Jenkins.

 ## Contact Information ##